igorw/smaug/README.md

     (foo bar (baz (qux quux the great)))

-Well, here is how you can do that with smaug!
+Well, here is how you can create a parser for that with smaug!

     $p = new \ArrayObject();